Zero-Shot Out-of-Distribution Detection Based on the Pre-trained Model CLIP: Method

 \section{Method}

-We propose to solve the zero-shot open set detection problem by extending zero-shot CLIP~\cite{radford2021learning}, which is a closed set zero-shot classification method, to work in the open set setting.
-As mentioned in the introduction, the zero-shot CLIP model is not equipped with a specialized technique for open set detection.
-Although for any given closed set classifier, maximum softmax probability (MSP)~\cite{hendrycks2016baseline} is commonly used as a baseline score for open set detection, we show in our experiments that our proposed method ZO-CLIP can significantly improve the detection performance.
-ZO-CLIP detects an open set test sample by comparing the image sample to two sets of label names.
-The first set is the set of seen labels, and the second set is the set of unseen labels which are unknown.
-ZO-CLIP trains a text description generator to obtain the second set.
-In the following, we briefly explain CLIP's matching algorithm for closed set zero-shot classification and discuss its shortcomings for open set detection.
+We propose to solve the zero-shot OOD detection problem by extending zero-shot CLIP~\cite{radford2021learning}, which is a closed-world zero-shot classification method, to work in the OOD setting.
+As mentioned in the introduction, the zero-shot CLIP model is not equipped with a specialized technique for OOD detection.
+Although for any given closed-world classifier, maximum softmax probability (MSP)~\cite{hendrycks2016baseline} is commonly used as a baseline score for OOD detection, we show in our experiments that our proposed method ZOC can significantly improve the detection performance.
+ZOC detects an OOD test sample by comparing {the encoded image sample to two sets of encoded label names.} The first set is the set of seen labels, and the second set is the set of unseen labels which are unknown.
+ZOC trains a text description generator to obtain the second set.
+In the following, we briefly explain CLIP's matching algorithm for closed-world zero-shot classification and discuss its shortcomings for OOD detection.